mapgirll/Tigera-LevelUp-Workshop/mod/module-3-namespace-isolation.md

 As expected our pings to google.com and tigera.io are successful but our ping to github.com is denied.

 > :note: If ping doesn't work for you Azure may be blocking ICMP by default in your environment.
-You can verify if Calico is honouring the policies using Flow Logs.
+You can verify if Calico is honouring the policies using Flow Logs or use curl.

 Review the created DNS policy and NetworkSet in Calico Cloud